gelerum/gelerum/README.md

 # Gleb Gonchar
 I am a 16 year old student, not overhuman yet.

 I don't program anymore, just write scripts with Python.
-But i am get ready to collaborate or help on project developing as Go or Python programmer, devops or as manager.
+But i am ready to collaborate or help on project developing as Go or Python programmer, devops or as manager.

 Used in projects: Go, Python, PostgreSQL, MongoDB, Redis, Linux, Docker, Git.